 - the flow of visitors to our website

-- measuring which offers are most interesting in our advertising emails and newsletters
+- measuring which offers are most interesting in our promotional e-mails and newsletters

-- the assignment of purchases to an advertising partner or to advertisements.
+- the assignment of purchases to an advertising partner or to ads.

-Please note the following general information on your technical means for objection.
+Please first note the following general information on your technical objection possibilities.

-Regardless of the duration set, you can manually delete cookies in your browser.
+Irrespective of the set duration, you can manually delete cookies in your browser.
 In some browser settings, the acceptance of cookies is preset without restrictions.
-In the security settings of your browser, you can allow or block temporary and permanent cookies independently.
-Apart from browser settings that generally deactivate the automatic setting of cookies, you can also deactivate cookies by setting your browser so that cookies are blocked by a certain domain, e.g. "googleadservices.com".
-This setting then prevents the implementation of relevant services that place cookies from this domain.
+You can allow or forbid temporary and stored cookies independently of each other in the security settings of your browser.
+In addition to browser settings that generally disable the automatic setting of cookies, you can also disable cookies by setting your browser to block cookies from a specific domain, e.g. "googleadservices.com".
+This setting then prevents the execution of corresponding services that set cookies from this domain.

-Some web services use opt-out cookies.
-The cookie to be set by you (hereinafter referred to as the "blocking cookie") indicates to a web analysis service, for example, that you do not wish any data to be collected.
-We have listed separately the means of placing a blocking cookie in the web services we use under II.
-Section 3.
-Google allows e.g. corresponding settings at https://myaccount.google.com/intro.
-Opportunities for many other networks to make advertising settings are available at http://www.youronlinechoices.com/de/praferenzmanagement/ or under http://optout.aboutads.info/ and or http://optout.networkadvertising.org concerning information on many advertising measures and how to deselect these.
+Some web services work with opt-out cookies.
+The cookie that you set (hereafter "blocking cookie") then enables a web analysis service, for example, to recognize that you do not wish to be recorded.
+We have listed the options for setting a blocking cookie separately for the web services we use under II. clause 3.
+Google, for example, allows corresponding settings at https://myaccount.google.com/intro.
+Possibilities for numerous other networks to make advertising settings are available at http://www.youronlinechoices.com/de/praferenzmanagement/ or to inform yourself about many advertising measures at http://optout.aboutads.info/ and/or http://optout.networkadvertising.org and to deselect them.

-If you are using a mobile device, you can enable the "No ad tracking" (iOS) or "Disable personalised advertising" (Android) setting on the device with the appropriate operating system.
-This is to prevent the Advertising-ID (a non-personal device ID) from being used to provide interest-driven advertising.
+If you use a mobile device, you can activate the setting "No ad tracking" (iOS) or "Disable personalized advertising" (Android) on the device with the corresponding operating system.
+This is to prevent the Advertising-ID (a non-personal device identifier) from being used to deliver interest-driven advertising.

-If you use the option in your browser to delete all cookies, remember that you may have to make the appropriate settings or set blocking cookies again.
+If you use the possibility to delete all cookies in your browser or set blocking cookies, please remember that you may have to make the appropriate settings or set blocking cookies again!

-Accepting cookies is not a prerequisite for visiting our website.
-However, if you do not accept or disable cookies, certain options (e.g. services, purchase options, shopping cart storage and information) may not be available to you on our site, and some websites may not be displayed correctly.
+The acceptance of cookies is not a prerequisite for visiting our online offer.
+However, if you do not accept or deactivate cookies, certain options on our site may not be available to you and some web pages may not be displayed correctly.